 The Drug Enforcement Administrations Controlled Substances Act puts cannabis up at the very top as being a Schedule I drug.
 Up until now, CBD has been seen to have no medical value classed as an abusive substance.
 Cannabis is ranked alongside drugs like heroin, ecstasy, and LSD in this act.
 However, this looks likely to change now.

-Children with Lennox-Gastaut syndrome begin to have frequent seizures in childhood.
-Children diagnosed with this syndrome develop learning difficulties, intellectual disabilities and delayed development of motor skills.
+Children with LGS start to have continuously reoccurring seizures during their childhood.
+Children diagnosed with this condition struggle to develop properly both educationally and intellectually, resulting in disabilities in these areas.
+Further to this, due to the actual seizures themselves this can also lead to problems with motor functions.
 Three quarters of children with Lennox-Gastaut syndrome suffer with tonic seizures.
 Tonic seizures result in muscles contracting uncontrollably which can result in chronic pain.

 Appearing in the first few years of life, this is a rare genetic condition where the patient has frequent fever-related seizures which are also known as febrile seizures.
-Later in life, patients with Dravet syndrome begin to experience seizures including myoclonic seizures which are also known as involuntary muscle spasms.
+Later in life, those that suffer with Dravet syndrome begin to experience seizures including myoclonic seizures which are also known as involuntary muscle spasms.

 A study was carried out on Epidiolex in a randomized placebo controlled trial.
 The study that took place involved over 500 patients with Lennox-Gastaut syndrome or with Dravet syndrome.
 In the study, people with these syndromes were given Epidiolex along with their other prescription drugs and medication.
-This clinical trial showed that Epidiolex was effective in reducing seizures compared with the placebo.
+This clinical trial showed that Epidiolex was successful in reducing seizure frequency compared with the placebo.